 “People who use Facebook enjoy sharing photos and memories with their friends, and Face.com’s technology has helped to provide the best photo experience,” said Ashley Zandy, a Facebook spokeswoman, in an e-mailed statement.
 “This transaction simply brings a world-class team and a longtime technology vendor in house.”

-Face.com, based in San Francisco and Tel Aviv, is backed by Yandex NV (YNDX), Russia’s most-used search engine, and investing firm Rhodium.
+Face.com, based in San Francisco and Tel Aviv, is backed by Yandex NV (YNDX:US), Russia’s most-used search engine, and investing firm Rhodium.

 To contact the reporter on this story: Ari Levy in San Francisco at email@example.com